 - d.
 In designing new publicly financed or subsidized works, give consideration to providing public pedestrian access to the shoreline. - e.
 In the City of Longview, dikes and levees are the primary form of structural flood control.
 The dike system has been in place since the 1920s and will continue to be a permanent feature of the City's shoreline areas.
 These flood risk management structures are necessary for the protection of developed areas of the City and to further the goals and policies of the City of Longview Comprehensive Plan. - f.
 Removal of gravel for flood management purposes should be consistent with an adopted flood hazard reduction plan and is allowed only after a biological and geomorphological study shows that extraction has a long-term benefit to flood hazard reduction, does not result in a net loss of ecological functions, and is part of a comprehensive flood management solution, except when the removal is part of a U.S. Army Corps of Engineers dredging activity. - 3.
 Regulations - a.
-New, structural, public flood risk management projects that are linear in nature, such as dikes or levees, shall provide public access to the shoreline unless such access is not feasible or desirable according to the criteria in the Public Access section of the SMP. - b.
-New structural flood control works shall only be allowed in shoreline jurisdiction when it can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development or mitigate or resolve existing stormwater problems, that impacts to ecological functions and priority species and habitats can be successfully mitigated so as to assure no net loss, that appropriate vegetation conservation actions are undertaken, and where no alternative to non-structural flood hazard reduction measures exists as documented in a geotechnical analysis. - c.
+New, structural, public flood risk management projects that are linear in nature, such as dikes or levees, shall provide public access to the shoreline unless public access improvements would cause unavoidable health or safety hazards to the public, inherent and unavoidable security problems, unacceptable and unmitigable significant ecological impacts, unavoidable conflict with the proposed use, or a cost that is disproportionate and unreasonable to the total long-term cost of the development. - b.
+New structural flood control works shall only be allowed in shoreline jurisdiction when it can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development.
+Structural measures can only be permitted when impacts to ecological functions and priority species and habitats can be successfully mitigated so as to assure no net loss, that appropriate vegetation conservation actions are undertaken, and where no alternative to non-structural flood hazard reduction measures exists as documented in a geotechnical analysis. - c.
 Existing hydrological connections to the floodplain and associated wetlands shall be maintained where feasible.
 The need for, and analysis of feasible alternatives to, structural improvements shall be documented through a geotechnical analysis. - d.
 Uses that may be appropriate and/or necessarily located in the floodway include the following applicable uses delineated in WAC 173-26-221(3)(c)(i), when consistent with language elsewhere in the SMP.
 These uses are: - i.
-Actions and development with a primary purpose of protecting or restoring ecological functions and ecosystem-wide processes.
+Actions and development with a primary purpose of protecting or restoring ecological functions and ecosystem-wide processes. - ii.

-- ii.
 Bridges, utility lines, and other public utility and transportation structures where no other feasible alternative exists or the alternative would result in unreasonable and disproportionate cost.
-Where such structures are allowed, mitigation shall address impacted functions and processes in the affected section of watershed or drift cell. - iii.
+Where such structures are allowed, mitigation shall address impacted functions and processes in the affected section of watershed or drift cell.

+- iii.
 Repair and maintenance of an existing legal use, provided that such actions do not cause significant ecological impacts or increase flood hazards to other uses. - iv.
 Modifications or additions to an existing nonagricultural legal use, provided that channel migration is not further limited and that the new development includes appropriate protection of ecological functions. - v.
 Development in incorporated municipalities as defined in chapter 36.70A RCW, where existing structures prevent active channel movement and flooding. - vi.
 Measures to reduce shoreline erosion, provided that it is demonstrated that the erosion rate exceeds that which would normally occur in a natural condition, that the measure does not interfere with fluvial hydrological and geomorphological processes normally acting in natural conditions, and that the measure includes appropriate mitigation of impacts to ecological functions associated with the river or stream.